-Sophomore Ryne Reeves got the opportunity to show his potential for the future late in the season, as he played a key role on an injury-ravaged offensive line.
-The 6-3, 295-pound Reeves saw extensive action in the final three games after Nebraska’s top four offensive guards were all sidelined or slowed by injury.
+Ryne Reeves got an opportunity to show his potential on the late in the 2013 season as he played a key role in an injury-ravaged offensive line.
+The 6-3, 300-pound Reeves saw extensive action in the final three regular-season games after Nebraska’s top four offensive guards were all sidelined or slowed by injury.

 2012 (Redshirt Freshman)

 Reeves was a reserve guard and appeared in Nebraska’s wins over Southern Miss, Arkansas State, Idaho State and Minnesota.

 Reeves redshirted and was a standout on the scout team offensive line.

 Reeves was one of four in-state players in Nebraska’s 2011 class.
 Reeves was a key figure in a Class B state championship season for Crete High School in 2010.
 Reeves helped Coach Chuck McGinnis’ team rack up more than 3,900 rushing yards en route to a perfect 13-0 record.
 In addition to his dominant lead blocking, Reeves was also a force on the defensive side, recording 73 tackles and two tackles for loss from his tackle spot.
 He also forced a fumble in the Class B state title game, a 34-0 victory over Elkhorn.

 Reeves was a Super-State selection by the Lincoln Journal Star and an All-Nebraska pick by the Omaha World-Herald.
 Reeves was also named the honorary captain of the Class B all-state offensive unit by the Lincoln Journal Star.